yvonwin/qwen2.cpp/README.md

 OPENAI_BASE_URL=http://127.0.0.1:8000/v1 python examples/openai_client.py --stream --prompt 你想活出怎样的人生
 ```

-With this API server as backend, ChatGLM.cpp models can be seamlessly integrated into any frontend that uses OpenAI-style API, including mckaywrigley/chatbot-ui, fuergaosi233/wechat-chatgpt, Yidadaa/ChatGPT-Next-Web, and more.
+With this API server as backend, qwen.cpp models can be seamlessly integrated into any frontend that uses OpenAI-style API, including mckaywrigley/chatbot-ui, fuergaosi233/wechat-chatgpt, Yidadaa/ChatGPT-Next-Web, and more.

 ## tiktoken.cpp